Does CBD Cause Constipation?

 - Changes in daily routines, such as travel or alterations in dietary habits

-CBD and Your Digestive System
+How CBD Interacts with the Digestive System

 It’s important to note that THC, a compound present in full-spectrum CBD (which contains up to 0.3% THC, the maximum legal limit), can have varying effects.
 A small THC amount is unlikely to cause constipation, but it’s wise to be mindful of individual reactions.
 If you’re thinking about using CBD for constipation or related concerns, it’s recommended to consult your physician for personalized guidance.